 After a year of blogging, I found out a lot of things — and here are some of them!
-I know some of you here can relate or at least understand.
-If you have a (travel) blog yourself, or plan to have one, or a frequent reader of one, you may find these interesting.
+I know some of you can relate or at least understand.
+If you’re a blogger yourself or you’re planning to have one, or even if you’re just a casual reader, you may still find these interesting.

-I’m grateful that we have an audience who read and appreciate our blog (aside from my fam, of course).
-But here’s something that I bet a lot of you had already guessed… there’s also tons of lazy readers out there.
-In a way it’s funny but also frustrating.
-I can post a detailed itinerary and cost breakdown down to the very cents and we’ll still get messages like this, proving that a lot of people don’t read the content:
+I’m grateful that we have an audience who read and appreciate our blog — aside from my family, of course!
+But here’s something that I bet a lot of you have already guessed: There’s a lot of lazy readers out there.

-One time I told my friend Steff about the kind of messages we receive, and we had an interesting conversation.
-She’s friends with another blogger I admire, and apparently this is pretty common.
+I had an interesting conversation about this with my friend Steff.
+I told here about the messages I get.
+She happens to be friends with another blogger (whom I admire) and it turns out this is pretty common.
 People just don’t want to bother reading.
 Some actually expect us to plan their trip for them.
-Plan their trip — not ask us for suggestions or anything.
+Plan their trip — not as us for suggestions or anything.

 I remember posting a 5-day itinerary to Iloilo, and we received a message asking us to create a custom itinerary for 4 days, for 2 people, with flight dates included.

-What is it about Philippine locals that prevent them from reading or doing a simple Google search?
+What is it about Filipinos that prevent them from reading or doing a simple Google search?
 Is it just plain laziness?
 Limited data?
 Some sort of anti-intellectualism sentiment that gives them aversion to reading?

 I would never know.

-So we can’t use SL for any of the following: sinungaling leave, stranded leave, sea-sick leave, see-you-later leave, leave-me-alone leave.
-(It works sometimes, if it’s just a day or two.)
+So yes, bloggers can’t use an SL (sick leave) for any of the following: sinungaling leave, stranded leave, sea-sick leave, see-you-later leave, leave-me-alone leave.

 I’m lucky because I worked in a company that gave us the freedom to take vacation whenever we want, as long as there were no pending deliverables or urgent cases.
 To be honest, I’m also not keen on giving excuses or flat-out lying for vacation purposes.
 It just doesn’t seem like the adult thing to do.
 That’s why I recommend finding a company with that a lenient policy on taking leaves.
 There’s also that choice of going freelance or digital nomad to be able to travel full time.